cvvergara/pgrouting/doc/topology/pgr_createTopology.rst

    :start-after: --q17
    :end-before: --q17.1

-The example uses the :doc:`sampledata` network.
+The example uses the :doc:`sampledata`

 See Also
 -------------------------------------------------------------------------------